jonathanborenstein/telly-boot/README.md

 In the application.properties file located in the resources folder, you must enter your own database details (username, password, url, etc).

-If you are not using the MySql you must add the connecter jar for whatever database you are using.
+If you are not using a MySQL database, you must add the connecter jar for whatever database you are using.